Reducing water use

 The WELS website has further information about products and the labelling scheme.
-The scheme also sets minimum water efficiency standards for washing machines and toilets.
-The plumbing code sets a minimum standard (equivalent to WELS 3-star rating) for showerheads installed by a licensed plumber.
+The scheme also sets minimum water efficiency standards for shower, taps, toilets, dishwashers and washing machines.
+This aligns with the plumbing code minimum standard (equivalent to WELS 3-star rating) for showers, taps and toilets installed by a licensed plumber.
 Some local government development control plans specify water-efficient fixtures in new developments and renovations.
 Check with your local government on its requirements.

 Reducing water use